MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/hadr-supported-cluster-configurations.md

 1. Does DNN support multi-subnet clusters?

    Yes.
-WSFC binds the DNN in DNS with the physical IP addresses of all nodes in the cluster regardless of the subnet.
+The cluster binds the DNN in DNS with the physical IP addresses of all nodes in the cluster regardless of the subnet.
 The SQL client tries all IP addresses of the DNS name regardless of subnet.